docloudbetter/cf-mgmt/README.md

 ```

 ## Step 3.
 Github Repo Access.
 ## Step 3a.
 If foundation exists:
 -- STOP!!!! -  CONCOURSE CI/CD pipeline already setup
 -- Proceed to Operators and Developers section
-- If you are unsure, please check with PCF Ops team

 ## Step 3b.
 Create new github repo for foundation:
 1. Create new foundation in github under "*__projects__*"